TobiasPSP/doneland_sources/README.md

 </details>

-> [!NOTE]
-> This website is about *practical* know-how and may not always be academically correct.
-Please save your time if you are concerned about *perfect terminology* or would like to highlight the *true physical processes* of something I describe.
-While that's great, what solely matters *here* is that things are *understandable* and of *practical use* - even at the expense of slight inaccuracies or over-simplifications that a true electrical engineer would never allow.

 Here are your paths to contribute:

 * **Discussions:** A slightly more sophisticated approach is to visit the [discussion](https://github.com/TobiasPSP/doneland_sources/discussions) forum.

 * **Filing Issues:** The best way to add content or fix typos is to file an [issue](https://github.com/TobiasPSP/doneland_sources/issues).
 This incorporates your input into a managed "ticket system" and helps keeping track of what has been fixed, and what still needs attention.

 > [!NOTE]
+> Before you submit feedback: this website is about *practical* know-how and may not always be academically correct.
+If you are concerned about *perfect terminology* or would like to highlight the *true physical processes* of something, then that's great but not necessarily what I am looking for.
+>
+> If you have feedback to make things more *understandable* or *easier* - even at the expense of slight inaccuracies or over-simplifications that a true electrical engineer would never allow - then I'd be thrilled to hear from you.
+Even more so if you come across outright false or - may God forbid - dangerous content.

+> [!TIP]
 > If you are viewing this page as part of the *website*, you'll find two buttons at the bottom of each web page: one directs you to the content page of the *Github Repository* that feeds the web page, and the other button lets you file an *issue*.
+>
-If you are viewing this page on *Github*, you'll find a link to the sibling web page at the bottom.
+> If you are viewing this page on *Github*, you'll find a link to the sibling web page at the bottom.
+>
 > When you use the button *Submit Issue* on the website, the new issue is seeded with the backlink to the page so I better know what you are talking about.
 If you open an *issue* manually, make sure you include a link to the page with the problem yourself.

 ## Visit Github, or Visit the Web